ElenaAlina/qa-engineering-portfolio/bug-hunting-lab/bug-bounty-notes/methodology/idor-methodology.md

+# IDOR Methodology

-1. Create Multiple Accounts
+## 1. Create Multiple Accounts
+Create at least two accounts:

-User A
+- User A
-User B
+- User B

+Purpose:
+Verify whether resources belonging to User B can be accessed by User A.

-3. Capture Requests
+## 2. Capture Requests

-Using Burp Suite.
+Use Burp Suite Proxy or Repeater.

+Focus on:

+- user_id
+- account_id
+- order_id
+- document_id

-3. Identify Object References
+## 3. Identify Object References

 Examples: